Logarithmic motivic homotopy theory: Introduction

-Although the basic definitions are essentially formal, it is a nontrivial fact that $\inflogSH(S)$ can be presented as a category of \emph{symmetric spectra}, and it agrees with the formal inversion of the log Tate sphere $\Gmm$.
+While the basic definitions are fundamentally formal, it is a significant result that \(\inflogSH(S)\) can be presented as a category of symmetric spectra.
+Additionally, it aligns with the formal inversion of the log Tate sphere \(\Gmm := (\mathbb{P}^1, 0 + \infty)\), as specified by the divisor \(0 + \infty\) on \(\mathbb{P}^1\).
 See Lemma \ref{Ori.55}.
-The final outcome is a stable presentable symmetric monoidal $\infty$-category.
+The outcome is a stable, presentable symmetric monoidal \(\infty\)-category.

-The construction of $\inflogSH$ satisfies the following universal property, as explained in \S\ref{subsection:universal}: For $S\in \lSch$ and any pointed presentable symmetric monoidal $\infty$-category $\infD^\otimes$, there exists a naturally induced fully faithful functor
+The construction of $\inflogSH$ satisfies essentially by construction the following universal property, as explained in \S\ref{subsection:universal}: For $S\in \lSch$ and any pointed presentable symmetric monoidal $\infty$-category $\infD^\otimes$, there exists a naturally induced fully faithful functor

-Its essential image consists of all $\cF$ that satisfies $\boxx$-invariance and $dNis$-descent such that the cofiber of is an invertible object in $\infD^\otimes$ for the one section $i_1$.
+Its essential image consists of all $\cF$ that satisfy $\boxx$-invariance and $dNis$-descent and such that the cofiber of is an invertible object in $\infD^\otimes$, where $i_1$ denotes the unit section.
 We refer to Robalo \cite{RobaloThesispublished} for a similar universal property in stable motivic homotopy theory.

-Although the basic axioms are those presented above, in \S \ref{models} we discuss an alternative model when $S$ is a quasi-compact and quasi-separated scheme, considered with a trivial log structure.
-This is the context in which we can compare our theory with the classical $\A^1$-invariant one.
-Instead of starting with the category of log smooth log schemes over $S$, one can consider the category $\SmlSm/S$ of those log smooth log schemes whose underlying scheme is itself smooth over $S$.
-Then, we consider the $\infty$-categories of \emph{strict} Nisnevich sheaves of spaces $\infShv_{sNis}(\SmlSm/S)$, and the full subcategory spanned by the objects $\cF$ that are local with respect to the maps $\cF(X) \to \cF(X\times (\P^n, \P^{n-1}))$: we say that such $\cF$ is $(\P^\bullet, \P^{\bullet-1})$-invariant.
-After that, we stabilize with respect to the log Tate circle.
-The condition of being $(\P^\bullet, \P^{\bullet-1})$-invariant is a priori stronger than $\boxx$-invariance, but it turns out that the resulting category is indeed equivalent to $\inflogSH(S)$.
+In Section \ref{models}, we discuss an alternative model for $\inflogSH$ when \( S \) is a quasi-compact and quasi-separated scheme with trivial log structure.
+This context allows us to compare our theory with the classical \(\A^1\)-invariant framework.
+Rather than starting with the category of log smooth fine log schemes over \( S \), we can consider the category \( \SmlSm/S \) consisting of log smooth log schemes whose underlying scheme is smooth over \( S \).
+Next, we consider the \(\infty\)-categories of \emph{strict} Nisnevich sheaves of spectra, denoted as \( \infShv_{sNis}(\SmlSm/S, \infSpt) \).
+We focus on the full subcategory spanned by those objects \( \cF \) that are local with respect to the maps \( \cF(X) \to \cF(X \times (\P^n, \P^{n-1})) \) for all integers $n\geq 1$.
+We call such objects \( \cF \) for \((\P^\bullet, \P^{\bullet-1})\)-invariant.
+After establishing this, we stabilize with respect to the log Tate circle.
+While the condition of being \((\P^\bullet, \P^{\bullet-1})\)-invariant is a priori stronger than \(\boxx\)-invariance, it turns out that the resulting category is indeed equivalent to \( \inflogSH(S) \).